Fridolin Ambongo Besungu: Archbishop

-In March 2015 he reported that he has received death threats: "I am a person in danger in Congo".
+In March 2015 he reported that he has received death threats: "I am a person in danger in Congo."
 With a nervous laugh he told a French radio outlet: "I am in danger.
-This is true".
+This is true."

-In June 2016 he was elected Vice-President of the Episcopal Conference of the Congo (CENCO).
+In June 2016 he was elected vice-president of the Episcopal Conference of the Congo (CENCO).

 On 6 February 2018, Pope Francis appointed Ambongo the coadjutor for the Kinshasa archdiocese, to succeed Cardinal Laurent Monsengwo Pasinya upon his resignation.
 He was presented to the archdiocese as coadjutor on 11 March 2018.
 He became Archbishop when Francis accepted Pasinya's resignation on 1 November 2018.
 He was installed there on 25 November 2018.

-On 5 October 2019, Pope Francis made him Cardinal Priest of San Gabriele Arcangelo all'Acqua Traversa.
+On 5 October 2019, Pope Francis made him Cardinal-Priest of San Gabriele Arcangelo all'Acqua Traversa.
 He was made a member of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life on 21 February 2020.
 On 15 October 2020, Pope Francis appointed him to the Council of Cardinal Advisers.
+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

 In February 2023, Ambongo was elected president of the Symposium of Episcopal Conferences of Africa and Madagascar (SECAM).

+In this role he wrote a statement insisting the bishops of Africa enjoy communion with Pope Francis, Cardinal Ambongo Besungu said African Bishops nevertheless "believe that the extra-liturgical blessings proposed in the declaration Fiducia Supplicans cannot be carried out in Africa without exposing themselves to scandals."

+Following his opposition to Fiducia Supplicans, he wrote a document with Cardinal Víctor Manuel Fernández that refuses any blessing of homosexual couples, arguing that such blessings "cannot be carried out in Africa without exposing themselves to scandals".
+It was submitted to Pope Francis and also signed by Fernández.
+In a latter stated in an interview with French-language Catholic television channel KTO, Ambongo stated that the African rejection of the document was due it being perceived as "a kind of Western imperialism", and to force same-sex blessing on African culture would be akin to "cultural colonization".

+In a 2024 audio recording, Ambongo can be heard saying Westerners have "decadent morals", since "they do not like children" he wishes them "a good demise".

+In April 2024, the prosecutor general of the Court of Cassation ordered the opening of a judicial investigation against Fridolin Ambongo Besungu.
+Fridolin Ambongo Besungu is accused of seditious remarks constituting "false rumors, inciting populations to revolt and attacks against human lives".